 (a) The Branch Council may create an Honorary Membership and by resolution may transfer to such membership any financial member or former member who has been a member of the union for no less than 10 years and who has rendered valuable assistance in promoting the Objects of the Association and who is not employed on work defined in rule 4.

-(b) Honorary Members shall not pay any dues to the Association and shall not exercise any voting power.
+(b) Honorary Members shall not pay any dues to the Association and shall not exercise any voting power for the period in which they are not employed in work defined in rule 4.
 They shall be entitled only to receive notice of any General Meeting, to attend and speak at such meetings, to receive copies of the Association's journal and any report or document issued by the Association to the general membership.

 Honorary Members shall not be included in the membership of the Branch, but a list of Honorary Members may be published in the annual report of the Branch.

-Honorary Members on obtaining employment in work defined in Rule 4 may be re-admitted to membership without entrance fee on making application.
+Honorary Members on obtaining employment in work defined in Rule 4 shall be obliged to to pay membership subscriptions to the Association.
+Such persons shall be considered ordinary members of the Association and accorded all the rights and responsibilities of members while membership subscriptions are paid and will resume honorary membership at the conclusion of work defined in rule 4.

 (2) Gold Honour Badge

-The Gold Honour Badge of the Association may be awarded by Federal Council to a member for meritorious services, which, in the opinion of the Council, were of conspicuous benefit to the Association.
+The Gold Honour Badge of the Association may be awarded by Federal Council to a member for meritorious services, which, in the opinion of the Council, were of significant benefit to the Association.

 The design of the Gold Honour Badge shall be determined by Federal Council.